Jul 1, 2024

 Marges Lookout (below) looks out over the Penrith Lakes parkland (see Penrith International Regatta Centre)

-The Knapsack lookouts can be accessed from the 'Lovers Walk' fire-trail at the end of Barnet Street.
+The Knapsack lookouts can be accessed from the 'Lovers Walk' fire-trail at the end of Barnett Street.

 Marges Lookout